It is a neuropsychiatric disorder expressed in the emotional, physiological, and behavioral effects.

-There are numerous causes of major depression according to doctors and researchers.
+There are numerous causes of major depression, according to doctors and researchers.
 Some of these causes can arise organically within an individual, while others come from environmental events that affect the person.

-Neurotransmitters could cause depression
+Neurotransmitters could cause depression.

-Childhood trauma often causes severe depression
+Childhood trauma often causes severe depression.

-Examples of such traumas are: serious illness; isolation; physical, sexual or mental abuse; witness a traumatic event; and negligence.
+Examples of such traumas are serious illness; isolation; physical, sexual, or mental abuse; witness a traumatic event; and negligence.
 Regardless of the trauma, childhood experiences are one of the most common causes of major depression.

-Major life events can cause severe depression
+Major life events can cause severe depression.

-Treatment of depressive disorder
+Treatment of the depressive disorder

-Drug therapy and counseling are two of the most popular forms of major depression treatment.
+Drug therapy and counseling are two of the most popular forms of primary depression treatment.
 While they are often quite effective, they are not the only options available.
 Transcranial Magnetic Stimulation has shown excellent results in the treatment of depression.

 Since the treatment is not systemic, there are no undesirable side effects experienced by the patient, as with medications.